vusophie/seg4105_playground/README.md

 - Identifying rabbit holes during shaping process helps address gaps + technical challenges + design problems
 - Exclude certain use cases to keep project within time frame
 - Exclude non-essential features (eg. remove color-coding)

+## Summary of each chapter

+### Chapter 2 - Principles of Shaping

+- The principles of shaping work are explored
+- Emphasis on the balance between specificity and flexibility
+- The importance of context, and efficient shaping techniques like setting boundaries, roughing out elements, addressing risks, and writing a pitch

+### Chapter 3 - Setting Boundaries

+- Clear project boundaries for productive decision-making
+- Focus on determining the value of an idea to allocate appropriate time and resources
+- Significance of trade-offs between time, quality, and scope in shaping

+### Chapter 4 - Find the Elements

+- Breadboarding for abstract design representation
+- Fat marker sketches for visual concepts
+- Identification of specific project elements using checkboxes and affordances
+- Leaving room for creative decisions by designers

+### Chapter 5 - Risks + Rabbit Holes

+- Thin-tailed and fat-tailed probability distributions
+- Identifying rabbit holes during shaping helps address gaps, technical challenges, and design issues